Tutorial 6 - Creating a more complex Annotator¶

 This annotation however can not store classification data so we will also attach

-The class of a result can be read out through result.cls[0]
+The class of a result can be read out through result.cls[0], which returns the

 class in textual form.
 We can also read out how much confidence the model has